iamsuryasonar/webdev-notes/React.md

 By default, when a component re-renders, React re-renders all of its children recursively. suppose we have a function that we pass to the child component that is wrapped with memo (which causes it not to render if props are same as previous render).

-In JavaScript, a function () {} or () => {} always creates a different function, similar to how the {} object literal always creates a new object.
+In JavaScript, a `function () {}` or `() => {}` always creates a different function, similar to how the `{}` object literal always creates a new object.

-Memo optimisation did not work since for every parent component re-render child component will have a new function as prop.
+Memo optimisation does not work since for every parent component re-render child component will have a new function as prop.

-So, to solve this issue, we have useCallback that caches the function when dependencies are same as before.
+So, to solve this problem, we can use useCallback, which caches the function when dependencies are same as before.

-### Why `const` is used before `useState` in React?

-In JavaScript, `const` is used to declare variables that cannot be reassigned to a different value.
-When declaring state variables using `useState` hook in React, `const` is used because the state variable itself (e.g., `isOpen` in the example) will not be reassigned.
-Instead, the `useState` hook returns an array with two elements: the current state value and a function to update that value.

-Here's a breakdown:

-- `const [isOpen, setIsOpen] = useState(false);`

-In this line of code:
-- `isOpen` is a constant variable holding the current state value.
-- `setIsOpen` is a function provided by the `useState` hook to update the state value.

-Although the value of `isOpen` can change when the state is updated using `setIsOpen`, the variable `isOpen` itself is not reassigned.
-It always points to the current state value.
-Therefore, it is declared using `const`.

-Using `const` for state variables is a common practice in React to prevent accidental reassignment and to ensure that state variables are updated using the appropriate setter functions provided by React.

----

-### How `setIsOpen` function updates `isOpen` on state change?

-When you call `setIsOpen(newValue)`, React schedules a re-render of the component with the new state value (`newValue`) for `isOpen`.
-This re-rendering updates the value of `isOpen` to the new value (`newValue`).

-So, while `isOpen` itself is declared using `const` and cannot be reassigned directly, React handles the updating of its value internally when you call the setter function (`setIsOpen`).
-This is why `const` is used for declaring state variables even though their values change over time due to state updates triggered by setter functions provided by React.

 ### Q. Higher-order component?